sedzinfo/workingfunctions/docs/reference/min_max_index.md

-# Return the minimum and maximum index of a vector
+# Indices of the minimum and maximum values in a vector

-Return the minimum and maximum index of a vector
+Returns the positions of the minimum and maximum values in a vector.
+When there are ties all tied positions are returned.

 ## Usage